Maximise your income and minimise your expenditure with our advice on managing your money to keep students out of financial difficulty.

 Your maintenance funding is paid in three instalments for UK full-time undergraduate students – when you start your course, after the Christmas break and after the Easter holidays.
 Remember to take this into account when you are working out your budget.

 The first instalment of your funding will not be paid until you have fully registered on your course and it's started.
-This usually means that you'll receive the first instalment during the first week known as INTRO Week, provided your funding is all set up and ready to be paid.
+This usually means that you'll receive the first instalment during the first week known as Welcome Week, provided your funding is all set up and ready to be paid.

-Here's some simple ways to make your money go further.
+Here are some simple ways to make your money go further.

 Receiving a low amount of funding usually means that the government is expecting your parents to make an income contribution.
 Discuss with your parents when and how you will receive this contribution, for example weekly, monthly or in a lump sum.
 The amount could also go direct to your institution, landlord or weekly online food shop depending on what's agreed.
 You can apply to have your student funding entitlement reassessed if your parents' income drops by 15% or more.

 A common student finance myth is that you are classed as a mature student if you're over 21 years old.
 Entitlement to student finance will be assessed based on your parents' income until you are 25 years old and not 21 years old.